Not Accepting Guests

 Meet, see, explore, experience, love.
 Repeat.

 I'm rather easy going... i think.
 My focuses are to learn and to love... and to enjoy every bit of it.
-I'm a teacher who is currently nannying for a change of pace, but I can't wait to get back to a classroom.
+I spend my days with little ones, as a teacher who learns just as much from them as I impart.
 I'm also an artist, and I take every chance I get to fiddle around with new and interesting topics, materials, and ideas.
 I love languages, and would love to learn some of yours from you.
 I ride my bike absolutely everywhere... especially if there's a hoptastic IPA at the end of the ride.
 Passion and compassion are two traits I gravitate towards in myself and in other people.
 I'm open minded and enjoy good conversation with likeminded people... plus the occasional heated discussion with others.
 I'm up for just about anything, and want to try everything possible.
 Awe inspiring landscapes can make me cry.
 Pleasure gives me goosebumps.
 Plastic people bore me.
-Liquor makes me talkative.
+Wine makes me talkative.
 Great music, great food, and great movies are almost as nice as great company.
 Laughter makes my world go 'round.
 I've found that beauty is in abolutely everything.
 I'm a tad naughty.
 Random acts of kindness should be the goal of our lives.

 Also, I'm well aware that I can be excessively verbose when writing, and excruciatingly shy when I first meet people.
 I'm trying to find a comfortable, relaxing balance between the two.

 Live life!
 Try to stay in the moment.
 Attract positivity, love life, teach, and learn.